pedroelbanquero/nos-carmichael-spell/README.md

 36

+*Libs.Events> rsigma 2049

+686

 When the primes are weak (with small period) you have a lot more probabilities than in factorization to decrypt the message.

 To me seems clear you don't have the same probabilities.
 And are linked to different things, the error was than carmichael always is calculated with p or 1 -1 and no with the real period in decimal expansion.
-Because many primes have stron period like reptend primes, and others no.
+Because many primes have strong period like reptend primes, and others no. W"ho generate more or less posibilities , liki the opposite case when the factors are small in order to N like 2049 you can observe is more easy find a numnber who factorize than decrypt a message.

+*Libs.Events> rsigma 2049

+686

-As we can see , really more probable to find numbers who decrypt than numbers who factorize N. This is a contradiction of assume than Extended Riemann Hypothesis is true.
+This is a contradiction of assume than Extended Riemann Hypothesis is true.
+Because decrypt and factorize are linked to different things, the first to the length of decimal expansion period , the second to the value of factors of N.

 If for they the hipotesys seems true, to me seems false.